DegreeCalc

 Missouri College Costs Overview

 Missouri is home to 7+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at MO public universities is $10,000 per year, which is 9% below the national average of $10,940.
+The average in-state tuition at MO public universities is $10,000 per year, which is 9% below the national planning benchmark of $10,940.
 When you add room and board ($11,200/year), the total annual cost of attending a public university in Missouri reaches $21,200.

 Private universities in Missouri average $31,400 per year in tuition alone, making a 4-year private degree approximately $170,400 including room and board.
 For students seeking a more affordable path, Missouri community colleges charge an average of just $3,600 per year, offering significant savings for the first two years before transferring to a four-year institution.